 The anniversary of Confederation is being celebrated all year long, for example with a 150-day expedition “from coast to coast to coast”, visiting Canada’s three ocean coasts and including a representative group of Canadians visiting many coastal communities along the way.

-> Exploring Canada to Celebrate 150 Years
+> All Around Canada to Celebrate 150 Years